 By scanning every document that comes into an office from invoices to contracts, you are creating a digital copy that not only takes up less space in your office but also puts it into a PDF format that can then be emailed and shared with customers, vendors, employees, etc. For documents that contain confidential information such as account numbers, social security numbers, birthdates, or any information that could contribute to identity theft there is a more secure way than email.”

 Many business owners might be reluctant to launch a digital storage system.
 After all, it could take hours and hours of employee time just sorting through the tons of paperwork a company may have accumulated over the years.
 Add to this the man-hours needed to scan the needed files and save the images on secure digital locations.

 However, with the growing industry for document storage service, business owners and managers can entrust the job to professionals instead of running the system by themselves.
-Reputable document storage services even offer user-friendly software which can help the transition to digital go faster, and minimize inefficiencies when a digitization system is already in place.
+Reputable document storage services

 A web-based database may also be securely launched to allow for greater accessibility, in contrast to traditional digital storage systems that make use of in-house servers.
 Not only can a secure document storage system help trim down operational and storage costs, it also helps increase productivity.
 Companies like Spectrum Information Services offer comprehensive services that can make the transition to a paperless office as painless as possible.

 (Source: Top 5 Reasons to Take Your Office Paperless in 2014, HuffingtonPost.com)